Attributes-Entities «Prev Next»

 List Entity and Attribute Constraints

 Constraints are rules imposed upon certain elements in a database to preserve data integrity[1].
-Entity and attribute constraints, of course, are rules imposed upon entities and attributes.
+Entity and attribute constraints are rules imposed upon entities and attributes.
 Several constraints were mentioned in this module, and are summarized below.

 Entity constraints